-My first two weeks at award winning pr agency
+My first two weeks at and award-winning Scottish PR agency

 By Jane Blackhall

 AFTER working for a bit of a PR “Mad Hatter” for a short time last year, which involved little sleep and even littler time off, I arrived at Holyrood PR on Easter Monday wondering where my journey down the rabbit hole was going to take me this time.

 With my first day catching the tail end of Easter weekend I did get the feeling everyone was in holiday mode and shortly after the first of my morning meetings with the team an email was sent round by Brian, Account Director, that read “we’re going to aim to finish at 3pm” but ominously finished with “Jane- this isn’t normal by the way!”